berkayguldal1/pneuvo/README.md

 ## Package Manager

-The default package manager is pakage.(Fun fact:Pakage was a pakage manager made by me!)
+The default package manager is pakage.
+(Fun fact : Pakage was a pakage manager made by me!)
 Its located in fs/apps/pakage.py and the install command works as this:

     1. Read parameters.dll to get the function and pakage name.
     2. If the functions "install", download the same package from Github. (berkayguldal1/quntal/pakage/*.py)
-    3. Move that file to "fs/pakage/*.py"
+    3. Move that file to "fs/apps/*.py"

 There is no repository support yet.
 If you made an app or ported one, Just open a issue about it and i will add it.
 -------